abpframework/abp/docs/en/Blog-Posts/2024-10-23 v9_0_Preview/POST.md

 * You can now require users to enter a note when submitting negative feedback.
 This can be configured in the settings page, ensuring that users provide context when they submit critical feedback.
 * We've added a feedback user ID that is saved in local storage.
 This allows you to track the number of unique users submitting feedback or determine if the same user is sending new feedback on updated documents.

-> For further information about Page Feedback System, please refer to the [documentation](https://abp.io/docs/9.0/modules/cms-kit-pro/page-feedback).
+> For further information about the Page Feedback System, please refer to the [documentation](https://abp.io/docs/9.0/modules/cms-kit-pro/page-feedback).

 ## Community News